ArkCase/example-extension-project/war/README.md

-# Extension Deployment Bundle for ArkCase
+# Extension Deployment WAR for ArkCase

 This project should generally not be modified beyond tuning the POM file's ***groupId*** and ***artifactId*** values.
 The design is such that with no modifications it will produce a deployable bundle that includes both the configurations and the extension code within the resulting archive, correctly organized so that this archive can be deployed directly into an ***acm-config*** (a.k.a. *.arkcase*) directory.